How much should I contribute to my 401(k)?

 How do 401(k) contributions change with age?

-The earlier in your career, you begin contributing to an employer-matched 401(k), the better.
+Generally, the earlier you can begin contributing to an employer-matched 401(k), the better.
 Although the contributions don’t change, you’ll receive the benefit of employer contributions for longer.
+In all, it means you have more time to save and your investments to (hopefully) grow.

 401(k) savers 50 or older can make additional catch-up contributions to their 401(k) plans on top of the standard contribution limit.
-At 2023 rates, this catch-up amount is capped at $7,500.
+For the 2025 tax year, this catch-up amount is capped at $11,250.
 This is intended to help older workers behind their retirement savings catch up as they approach retirement age.

 The standard employee contribution limit remains the same regardless of age.
-So, a person under 50 and a person over 50 both had the same limit for their own contributions, but the older individual could make additional catch-up contributions.
+So, a person under 50 and a person over 50 have the same limit for their contributions, but the older individual can make additional catch-up contributions.

 What are your other retirement savings options?